Who We Are

 Felice Yarbough

-Since 2019, she’s been working as an Urban Park Ranger with the US Fish and Wildlife Service’s Houston Community Partnerships & Engagement Program.
-During her time there, she helped to increase access to the outdoors including National Wildlife Refuges, particularly youth belonging to marginalized communities.
+From 2019-2023, Felice worked as an Urban Park Ranger with the US Fish and Wildlife Service’s Houston Community Partnerships & Engagement Program.
+During her time there, she pushed for more equitable access to outdoor spaces including National Wildlife Refuges, particularly youth belonging to marginalized communities.
 Prior to employment, Felice earned a B.S in Agricultural Leadership and Development with a minor in Natural Resources & Park Management from Texas A&M University.
-Outside of research, Felice enjoys traveling, reading, music, baking desserts, hanging out with her cat Junie, and all types of outdoor water recreation - including paddleboarding.

 • Brian smiling on a boat in raingear